 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-In this white board session, Patrick J. Tchou, MD, Associate Section Head of the Section of Electrophysiology and Cardiac Pacing in the Department of Cardiovascular Medicine, explains how excessively fast rates in the lower chambers can affect the heart’s ability to pump blood — which can cause major issues.
+In this white board session, electrophysiologist Patrick J. Tchou, MD, explains how excessively fast rates in the lower chambers can affect the heart’s ability to pump blood — which can cause major issues.